aminsec/Sancity-Blogs/webapp/README.md

+# Sancity-Blogs Frontend source code
-This is the React source of Sancity Blogs project By aminsec
+This is the Frontend source code of Sancity Blogs project.